State wrestling: Solon, West Liberty make history; Brands, Brinkman win back-to-back titles

 Esmoil clinched third place with a 5-3 decision over No. 8 Andrew Flora of ADM.

 His teammate, top-ranked 152-pounder Joe Kelly, also took third place Saturday.
-Kelly rebounded after a 10-2 loss to No. 2 Isaac Judge of South Tama in the quarterfinals, and he pinned No. 4 John Tuttle of Spirit Lake midway through the second of the consolation final.
+The junior rebounded after a 10-2 loss to No. 2 Isaac Judge of South Tama in the quarterfinals, and he pinned No. 4 John Tuttle of Spirit Lake midway through the second of the consolation final.
+His final record: 43-3.

 “I think I learned a lot from this tournament that’s going to be able to help me out next year to reach the goal that I wanted this year and the year before, since as long as I can remember,” Kelly said.
 “You’ve just got to wrestle the way you wrestle.
 Be aggressive.
 Don’t worry too much about what the other guy’s going to do.
 Just focus on yourself more.”